FedericoCinus/WoMG/README.md

 > M.Sc.
 Physics of Complex Systems, Università degli studi di Torino, Turin, 2017-2018.<br>
 > <Insert paper link>

-The *WoMG* software generates synthetic datasets of documentss propagation on network.
+The *WoMG* software generates synthetic datasets of documents cascades on network.
 It starts with any (un)directed, (un)weighted graph and a collection of documents and outputs the propagation DAGs of the docs through the network.
 Diffusion process is guided by the nodes underlying preferences.
 Please check the [project page]() for more details.